to order or authorise the production of (something).

 How far ahead of time do you recommend I place my order for a special occasion?

-something special, so we have the opportunity to discuss and carry out and engraving, or gifting add-
+something special, if possible, so we have the opportunity to discuss and carry out and engraving, or gifting add-

 Are there bespoke commission options available to me?